 Bob is an Adjunct Professor, teaching postgraduate students in Macquarie University's Faculty of Business and Economics, and sits on the Dean of that faculty's Industry Advisory Committee.
+Bob also teaches at The Australian Catholic University.

-MICHELLE NOORT RN, CCC, MHSC, CRT Public Sector Management, MAICD
+Michelle Noort RN, CCC, MHSc, CRT Public Sector Management, MAICD